PatzEdi/Stockstir/README.md

 If you do not wish to be in the list above, please let me know by either creating an issue or messaging me through reddit (linked on my website https://patzedi.github.io).
 Also, it may take me a while (depending on the time) to put new stargazers on the README, but it will be done nonetheless :)

 ## Important Note:

+**Apologies for the delay in updates!
+I promise, update is out very soon.
+The codebase is already completed, but the documentation is currently being worked on.
+The update is a farily large one with reformatting and restructuring of the entire code base.
+Stay tuned!**

 If you would like to see the full changelog of V2 and new features, you can look at the [CHANGELOG.md](/CHANGELOG.md) file.